sans-creator/Data_analysis/README.md

-📊 Exploratory Data Analysis (EDA) of Google Play Store Dataset Welcome to the EDA Analysis of Play Store Apps project!
-This notebook dives deep into the Google Play Store dataset to extract insights, visualize trends, and understand what drives app success on the platform.
+<h2>📊 Exploratory Data Analysis (EDA) of Google Play Store Dataset</h2>
+<h3>Welcome to the EDA Analysis of Play Store Apps project!
+This notebook dives deep into the Google Play Store dataset to extract insights, visualize trends, and understand what drives app success on the platform.</h3>

 🔍 Overview
 This project involves performing exploratory data analysis (EDA) on the Google Play Store dataset.
 The goal is to uncover: